Ad Inspector

 Ad Request Failure Reasons

 Failures can occur at various stages of processing an ad request.
-Edgio categorizes the failure reasons into failure types based on these stages.
+Uplynk categorizes failure reasons into failure types based on these stages.

 The failure types are: